andgineer/goodreads-export/docs/README.md

 ### Incremental updates

-Application can add reviews to already existed files.
+Application can add reviews to folder with already existed files.

 It reads files from the folders and won't create reviews that are already there.
 This is possible because there are goodreads book ID in the markdown files - inside link to goodreads.

-So even if you rename the file the application still know what book it is about thanks to the goodreads link inside the file.
-This links created by the application and all you have to do just do not delete or modify them.
+If you do not remove this link with ID, even if you rename the file the application still know what book it is about.

 #### Author files

-Unfortunately there are no author ID in the goodreads export file.

-Despite that the application add to author files link for search on goodreads, with the author name inside the link.

-So if you just rename the file, application still will know the original author name from the link.
-Of cause you should not delete or modify the link.
+Please do not delete or modify link inside the files, application use them as author IDs.

 Author name is always get from the link and not from the author file name.